kgrid/kgrid-site/docs/developer/README.md

 Currently, KGrid supports the embedded JavaScript engine, [Nashorn](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)).
 Additional runtimes are planned including external Node.js and Python environments, and cloud services like AWS Lambda and Google Cloud for serverless deployments.
 Knowledge objects are packaged as `.zip` files containing:

- - a top level metadata file (`metadata.json`) containing identifiers and simple descriptive elements; the structural metadata follows the Knowledge Object Information Ontology (KOIO)
+ - a metadata file (`metadata.json`) containing identifiers and simple descriptive elements; the structural metadata follows the Knowledge Object Information Ontology (KOIO)
- - one or more **implementation** folders with:
  - code artifact(s)
  - an OpenAPI `.yaml` document describing the service interface(s) the object provides
  - a deployment descriptor specifying the runtime environment(s), the entry point, etc.
-   - additional metadata specific to the **implementation**
+ - additional metadata if applicable

 The activator and library are Spring Boot microservices written in Java.
 The library frontend is a [Vue](https://vuejs.org) Single Page Application (SPA).
 They can be deployed directly in most environments.
 We also provide `docker` images for container scenarios.